 - Candidate number;

-- Candidate name;
+- Candidate name:

 - Unique Candidate Identifier (UCI);

-- Unique Learner Number (ULN); (For National/Foundation see below)
+- Unique Learner Number (ULN);

-- Gender;
+- Gender:

 - Date of birth;

 - Qualification they will be registering for.

 Centres must use the Unique Learner Number (ULN) in all EDI files submitted that may be used for aggregation of the Welsh Baccalaureate.